 Mahjong parlors, championships, etc., are all different.
 You have to find your winning condition and play for it.

-1-day tournaments, where you only play 5 games at most, are the perfect place to go all-in most of the time since there’s no risk of losing anything (5th place and 48th place likely all hold the same value) and you can just keep signing up to one-day tournaments over and over again over the year.
+1-day tournaments, where you only play 5-6 games at most, are perfect for those who want to go all in.
+Whether you win or lose, it doesn't matter as long as you get what you need from the tournament with each game played.
+The key is persistence!
+5th place and 48th place likely all hold the same value.
+And you can just keep signing up to one-day tournaments over and over again over the year!
 There is no shame in getting last place at the end either.
 It's not about how many times or how hard you fail, but about how many times you succeed.

 For example, Tenhou championships are made in a way that you need to win 5 games in a row to have a shot at winning the entire thing, and you can play any amount of games while the championship is going on.
-That’s the perfect time to use something like strategy C and increase your chance for 5 wins in a row.
+That’s the perfect time to use something like strategy C and increase your chance to score 5 wins in a row!

 Winning in Mahjong Parlors

 It's easier to tell whether you are a winning or losing player at a gambling mahjong parlor, because it will translate into something tangible: your wallet.
 It is a bit more difficult for no-gambling parlors, but usually they will have some sort of rating and ranking system.